gmponos/monolog-slack/README.md

 ## Description

 This is a package that can help you send logs through monolog to slack using webhooks.
-Monolog already has a Slack handler but I am not in favor of it for two reasons
+Monolog already has a Slack handler but I am not in favor for these reasons:

 **It has some bugs**